Geveo/EverQuest.Mobile/README.md

 In the test net, during the development and testing we were using an issued currency and creating trustlines for the player accounts, so that player’s accounts can be funded with issued currency.
 In the main net we are using real evers.

-# Getting Started
-Technology Stack
+# Technology Stack

 Dev -

-React Native mobile app
+-React Native mobile app
-Evernode smart contract (DAPP)
+-Evernode smart contract (DAPP)
-SQLite3 Data Base
+-SQLite3 Data Base
-XRPL and Xaman integration
+-XRPL and Xaman integration